james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

   append initrd=/images/initramfs.img nomodeset rd.neednet=1 coreos.inst=yes ip=10.80.158.11::10.80.158.1:255.255.255.240:worker1.ocp4.jftest.com:ens192:none nameserver=10.80.158.5 coreos.inst.install_dev=sda coreos.inst.image_url=http://10.80.158.5:8080/rhcos-4.4.3-x86_64-metal.x86_64.raw.gz  coreos.inst.ignition_url=http://10.80.158.5:8080/worker.ign
 ```

-Next job is to package verything up inyo a new shiny new iso.
+Next job is to package everything up into a shiny new iso.
 This long one-liner will create a nice iso which you will then use to boot the VMs up with and allow you to select one of the options set above.
 Special thanks to Shanna for this process! (see references at the bottom)
 ```text
 sudo mkisofs -U -A "RHCOS-x86_64" -V "RHCOS-x86_64" -volset "RHCOS-x86_64" -J -joliet-long -r -v -T -x ./lost+found -o /tmp/rhcos_install.iso -b isolinux/isolinux.bin -c isolinux/boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -eltorito-alt-boot -e images/efiboot.img -no-emul-boot .
 ```

-## Upload modded iso to Vspere datastaore
+## Upload modded iso to ESXi datastore

 To easily upload the modified iso to ESXi datastore I used govc (a vSphere CLI) as I'm somewhat familiar with it.
 You could probably also just scp/sftp it to the correct directory on the ESXi server.
 If you wish to do it using govc this is what to do:
 ```text